OpenHFT/Chronicle-Map/spec/2-design-overview.md

 ### Lock levels

-The **read level** is shared, several threads and processes could hold the segment lock on the read level at the same time.
+The **read level** is shared, several threads (across OS processes) could hold the segment lock on the read level at the same time.
 This level is used for read queries on a single or multiple keys, like simple value reading by the key.
 This level couldn't be upgraded to the update or write level.

 > The read level couldn't upgrade to the higher levels, because this is dead-lock prone.
 Two threads
 > could acquire the same lock on the read level, then both try to upgrade to the write level - and